-More than 40 wounded in a truck bomb blast in Afghanistan
+Official: Truck bomb blast in Afghanistan kills 4, wounds 44

-KABUL, Afghanistan (AP) — Afghan officials say a truck bomb detonated in the capital Kabul, wounding scores.
+KABUL, Afghanistan (AP) — At least four people were killed when a truck bomb detonated in the capital Kabul on Monday, according to a security official.

+Interior Ministry spokesman Najib Danish said that 44 others were wounded when the explosion took place near the Green Village compound in Kabul's Police District Nine (PD9).

+Danish added that there at least ten children were among those who wounded in the attack.

-Health Ministry spokesman Wahidullah Mayar says that more than 40 wounded people were taken to hospitals in the capital.
+Health Ministry spokesman Wahidullah Mayar also confirmed that more than 40 wounded people were taken to hospitals in the capital.

-Najib Danish spokesman for the interior ministry sad that a truck bomb explosion took place near the Green Village compound in Kabul's Police District Nine (PD9).

 So far, there has been no claim of responsibility for attack, but both the Taliban and the Islamic state group have previously claimed attacks in the capital.
 Taliban insurgents have recently been carrying out near-daily attacks targeting Afghan forces.